-David J. Biviano, was born a second-generation Italian Catholic in 1941 in Cortland, New York.
+David E. Biviano, was born a second-generation Italian Catholic in 1941 in Cortland, New York.
 He spent his teen years in Syracuse and first became aware of being dangerously different in 1952 in sixth grade—puberty!
 Instinctively, he knew that what he was feeling and thinking dare not speak its name.

-After a year at St. Bonaventure University, he entered the Franciscan seminary.
+David had been a choir boy and was now an altar boy, in the sacristy so much that he smelled of wax.
+By age 12, he had stated he wanted to become a priest and after a year at St. Bonaventure University, he began seminary as a Franciscan.
 Upon completion of college with a Philosophy degree, he left the order, disillusioned by the hierarchical, authoritarian structure of the “community.”
 While the student/clerics were called Frater, they were not allowed to fraternize with the Lay Brothers, who truly exhibited the Franciscan spirit.
-This was his first experience of disconnect within the church and its institutions.
+This was his first experience of disconnect with the church and its institutions.

 After seven years in academia, David moved on to become a Religious Education Coordinator in two large parishes, one in Wappingers Falls, New York, and then in Spokane, Washington.
-He became the first lay Youth Director for the Diocese of Spokane, serving for five years.
+Soon he became the first lay Youth Director for the Diocese of Spokane, serving for five years.
 With his four years in the seminary and ten years in religious education, he had served the Catholic Church as a lay minister for more than half of his adult life.

 David had struggled since coming out to himself at age 37 to reconcile his sexuality with church doctrine.
 That became very difficult after Cardinal Ratzinger characterized LGBT persons as “objectively disordered” and “intrinsically inclined towards evil.”
-It became impossible when he ordered the U.S. Conference of Catholic Bishops (USCCB) to forbid Dignity Chapters the use of church facilities or the chaplain ministry of priests and nuns.
+It became impossible when Ratzinger ordered the US Conference of Catholic Bishops (USCCB) to forbid Dignity the use of church facilities or the chaplain ministry of priests and nuns.
 On the Sunday that Cardinal Bernadin evicted Dignity from Chicago diocesan ministry, David refused communion in his very peace-oriented and gay-positive Franciscan parish, overwrought with pain and anger.
 The following Sunday, unable to shake the anger, he walked out after the homily…and left the Catholic Church.
 Just as he had refrained from visiting his parents’ home where he was not welcome, he no longer entered churches where he was subjected to emotional and psychological abuse, what Jimmy Creech would one day label “spiritual violence.”

 Which leads to David’s encounter with Soulforce, the ministry founded by the Rev. Mel White and his partner, Gary Nixon.
-David was one of the Lynchburg 200 when Soulforce attempted a dialogue with Jerry Falwell at Liberty University, which he sabotaged with outrageous stunts, including an unannounced “ex-gay” panel member, leading to Creech’s statement.
+David was one of the Lynchburg 200 when Soulforce attempted a dialogue with Jerry Falwell at Liberty University, which he sabotaged with outrageous stunts, including an unannounced “ex-gay” press conference panel member, leading to Creech’s statement.

-At that time, David and his partner lived in Centralia, a small city in southwest Washington, as leaders of the local charter of Hands Off Washington, in an area notorious for its ant-LGBT state legislators.
+At the time, David and his partner lived in Centralia, a small city in southwest Washington, as leaders of the local charter of Hands Off Washington, in an area notorious for its ant-LGBT state legislators.
 The regional newspaper sought an interview with him before attending the Lynchburg event and published a front-page story with commendable fidelity to the interview.
 Then they followed up with a second story upon his return.
 This was an amazing development in that community in 1999.

 David and his partner lovingly separated in 2001.
-David continued his spiritual journey in Buddhist meditation with readings from Thich Nhat Hanh (Thay).
-He was privileged to be a member of a 70-person delegation for three weeks of a 2007 pilgrimage with Thay in Vietnam.
+David continued a journey in Buddhist meditation with readings from Thich Nhat Hanh (Thay).
+He was privileged to be a member of a 70-person delegation for three weeks of a 2007 pilgrimage in Vietnam.
 This was a life-changing event for David and immediately impacted him during a visit to a children’s home in Siem Reap, Cambodia while visiting Angkor Wat.
 He returned in 2008 and founded the Cambodian Children’s House of Peace, caring for 30 youths while they attended schools that were not available in their villages.
 He lived there for 3 years.
 The project has continued to this day.

 David participated in the Dharma Buddies Sangha in Seattle during the 2000’s, a very enriching time of spiritual growth among 20 or so gay and bisexual men each Sunday.
-He attended three 5-day retreats with Thay over the years and was able to find reconciliation in his own heart and mind with his father, his ex-wife and his children.
+He attended three 5-day retreats with Thay over the years and was able to find reconciliation in his heart and mind with his father, his ex-wife and his children.
 A 40-day/40-night solo retreat on the Indian Ocean in Kerala State, India was a profound transformation in his spiritual journey.

 (This biographical statement provided by David Biviano.)

-Biography Date: August 2019
+Biography Date: August 2019; rev. March 2022